 Some individuals experience gambling addiction that can result in devastating consequences to their health, finances, family life, careers, and more.

-In the process of authorizing online/mobile sports betting in Tennessee to go live late in 2020 — expanding legalized gambling beyond the state lottery for the first time — lawmakers and regulators have acknowledged some of the potential pitfalls.
+Online sports betting is now live in the state of Tennessee.
+In the process of authorizing online/mobile betting — expanding legalized gambling beyond the state lottery for the first time — lawmakers and regulators acknowledged some of the potential pitfalls.

 We explain here how the provisions of the Tennessee Sports Gaming Act of 2019 and its subsequent regulations attempt to address problem gambling issues, and what resources exist in the state currently in that regard.